- Additional Metadata

 The Scanning Electron Microscope (SEM) and Environmental Scanning Electron Microscope (ESEM) provided visual evidence that in the case of Aureobasidium pullulans, fungal hyphae penetrated the paint film by the dissolution of the paint binder rather than disruption of the paint films by the growth of microorganisms through the paint film from below.
 Spruce panels that had been gamma irradiated showed a similar surface colonisation pattern to those untreated.

 Matrix Assisted Laser Desorption Ionisation Time-of-Flight Mass Spectrometry(MALDI TOF MS) showed that the technique was able to distinguish between spectra generated by different genera of fungi and between spectra generated by different species of the same genus.
-It is considered that the technique may provide evidence to confirm or refute the nominally common taxonomic status of fungal isolates from
+It is considered that the technique may provide evidence to confirm or refute the nominally common taxonomic status of fungal isolates from different sites.

 The work undertaken using the Talysurf (TM), shows that the technique is suitable for detecting changes in the surface topography of unprotected paint films.
 The results from work undertaken with films that had been subject to prolonged exposure at the Preston site and within a vermiculite bed system confirm this.